 PROPERTY, PLANT AND EQUIPMENT

 The total consideration for the purchase of the Bakersfield Biorefinery was $89.4 million, and consisted of $40 million of cash, an option right valued at $5.5 million granted to the seller, and an assumption of $43.9 million of liabilities.
 The liabilities assumed consist of $21.9 million of asset retirement obligations (ARO) and $22 million of other environmental remediation liabilities.
 These liabilities are the estimated costs of clean-up, remediation and associated costs of the acquired assets in accordance with current regulations.
 The option right was valued using various inputs, including a volatility of 116%, a risk free rate of 0.14% and a marketability discount of 25%.
-The total consideration of the purchase was allocated to the asset categories acquired based upon their relative fair value, except that the fair value of the ARO were allocated to the specific assets to which they relate.
-The following summarizes this allocation of the purchase price and also the reclassification of the pre-acquisition costs:
+The total consideration of the purchase was allocated to the asset categories acquired based upon their relative fair value, except that the fair value of the asset retirement obligations were allocated to the specific assets to which they relate to.
+The Company made a preliminary analysis of its ARO and environmental remediation liabilities based on the documentation received in the acquisition.
+As of December 31, 2020, the Company re-analyzed these liabilities in detail and determined that its actual ARO and environmental remediation liabilities were substantially lower based on a more thorough analysis of actual cost data, recent work completed, and the Company’s estimates of the work necessary to fulfill its obligations and timing of the work to be performed.
+The combined ARO and environmental liabilities were originally determined to be $74.7 million which resulted in an acquisition cost of $120.2 million.
+The following summarizes this revised allocation of the purchase price and also the reclassification of the pre-acquisition costs:

-Depreciation expense for property and equipment was approximately $25,000 for the quarter ended March 31, 2021.
-There was no depreciation for the quarter ended March 31, 2020.
+Depreciation expense for property, plant and equipment was approximately $118,447 for the year ended December 31, 2020.
+There was no depreciation for the year ended December 31, 2019.